LeoAnd00/Masters_Thesis/code/cell_type_representation/benchmarks/README.md

 ## Structur
 - **results:** Contains all benchmarking results from the different data sets.
 - **benchmark.py:** Code for benchmarking models on specified data set.
 Methods that are benchmarked: *Unintegrated*, *PCA*, *Scanorama*, *Harmony*, *scVI*, *scANVI*, *scGen*, *ComBat*, *DESC*, *FastMNN* and *In-House Models*.
+- **benchmark_generalizability.py:** Code for benchmarking models on generalizability to unseen data.
+All data is used for training and validation
-- **benchmark_on_testdata.py:** Code for evaluating generalizability of models on benchmark metrics when varying the number of patients data for training.
+- **benchmark_generalizability_with_validation.py:** Code for benchmarking models on generalizability to unseen data.
+80% of data is used for training and 20% for validation.